The Art of the Arrival Window

 Not perfect.
 Not rigid.
 Just honest.

-Because clarity builds calm.
+Clarity builds calm.
 And you deserve to stop hovering.